-Sateré-Mawé Native Bees Honey Brazil
+Sateré-Mawé Native Bees’ Honey Brazil

-Honey from the canudo bee (called “nectar” in Europe for legal reasons) is produced by the Sateré-Mawé Indians, who already had a Presidium for waraná set up by the Slow Food Foundation for Biodiversity several years ago.
+Honey from the canudo bee (called “nectar” in Europe for legal reasons) is produced by the Sateré-Mawé Indigenous peoples, who have already a Presidium for waraná that was set up by the Slow Food Foundation for Biodiversity several years ago.
 There is a very close link between the two projects since the honey is mainly obtained from Waranà flowers.
 About twenty villages are involved in keeping canudo bees but it is aimed to expand the practice to all 100 Sateré-Mawé villages.
 Current production is still nearly exclusively used for family and community consumption, but the Presidium wants to go further and make production a viable economic option for Sateré.
 The main aim now is to promote legislation in Brazil and Europe which covers these products and can facilitate its production and commercialization.

-40 families belonging to the Sateré-Mawé tribe in the Andirá-Marau Indigenous Area
+50 families belonging to the Sateré-Mawé tribe in the Andirá-Marau Indigenous Area

 Tel. +55 9232137368 - 9291405728